ajhenley/gitbook/autoincrementwith_oracle.md

 ####Oracle doesn't include an autoincrement type...

 Here's an example how to add a sequence in Oracle 11g.
-If you're working with Oracle 12 the process has been simplified though this will work as well.
+If you're working with Oracle 12c the process has been simplified though this will work as well.

+####Create a table
 {%ace edit=true, lang='sql'%}
 CREATE TABLE MYTABLE (
   ID NUMBER NOT NULL,